 If the narcissist is the monied spouse you may be able to request that your spouse pay your counsel fees.
 Talk to a New York divorce attorney about your options.

 Your narcissistic spouse will attempt to hide assets and will refuse to provide financial documents.
 Before the divorce gets underway, get copies of all financial documents and collect all account numbers.
 Documents should include deeds, bank accounts, credit card accounts, retirement accounts, stocks, and tax returns.

 Once you get these documents, put them in a safe place.
-Scan them and store the on the cloud or let a friend hold them until you hire an attorney.
+Scan them and store them on the cloud or let a friend hold them until you hire an attorney.